28 Different Types of Fasteners

 Cap Nut

-They are dome-shaped with closed ends.
-This contributes to the protection of the bolt-nut connection.
-It also ensures that your work has an excellent finish.
+They are dome-shaped with closed ends, which protects the bolt-nut connection and ensures that your work is finished well.

 Castle Nut